Retirement Dilemma: Dealing with Long-Term Care Costs

 - If the insured doesn't want to continue protection, the contract allows the individual to have his or her lump sum returned; and after a few years, interest is added to the lump sum.

 - Therefore, if long-term care is needed, the plan pays towards that cost.
 If the insured dies, the contract pays as life insurance.
 If the individual quits the plan, the premium is returned with interest in later years.

-Option three seems to cover most objections our clients have to acquiring
+Option three seems to cover most objections our clients have to acquiring long-term care protection.

-presented here should only be relied upon when coordinated with individual professional advice.
+Please note that individual situations can vary.
+Therefore, the information presented here should only be relied upon when coordinated with individual professional advice.

 About the Author

 L. Ronald Blair is a Certified Financial Planner, Chartered Property Casualty Underwriter, Accredited Asset Management Specialist, Certified Senior Advisor, Registered Financial Consultant and owner of Personal Benefit Seminars located at 870 Kipling St #A Lakewood, CO 80215 - Tel: 303-238-5123.
 He is also a registered representative with Royal Alliance Associates Inc., member FINRA/SIPC.

 Sharla Rountree, CFP® and L. Ron Blair, CFP®,

 AAMS,offer Securities and Advisory Services through Royal Alliance Associates,